We got to create with the beta of Procreate 5, out today in what's the coolest version yet of the iPad's best drawing and painting app.

 How to make animation with Procreate 5

-Procreate makers Savage seem to be most proud of the app's upcoming animation features, and seeing them in action did not disappoint.
+Procreate makers Savage seem to be most proud of the app's latest animation features, and seeing them in action did not disappoint.
 The above video will show you what we mean (but do turn off ad blocking.)

 Procreate 5's animation magic lies in onion skins, where the previous frame of your sequence becomes a faint layer to draw the next one over.